Plan Your Field Trip!

 Basic Programming Package:

-Two programs which can be chosen from our Programming Guide (link below), a 20-minute orientation film highlighting the Battle of Brandywine and other pertinent information, and a house tour (Washington’s Headquarters or Gideon Gilpin home).
-Rate per student: $8.50
+Two programs which can be chosen from our Programming Guide (link above), a 20-minute orientation film highlighting the Battle of Brandywine and other pertinent information, and a house tour (Washington’s HQ or Gideon Gilpin home).

 Colonial Day Program: